More About Us

 - Remain Independent Our loyalty is to society at large, and our "profit" is the net positive impact achieved.
 We are therefore organized as a non-profit, and we set our priorities accordingly.

 - Engage Government Strategically By developing collective solutions, we recognize that we may gain the participation and data to eventually engage government entities in beneficial fact-based policy changes, partnerships, and funding.
 These are important future opportunities and responsibilities.
 But, government engagement is complicated.
-Therefore, absent a strong government sponsor, we prefer to begin by solving immediate problems collectively with civic partners "at the ground level".
+Therefore, absent a strong government sponsor, we prefer to begin by solving immediate problems directly with civic partners.

 Partners, Further Reading, and References